 This smooth customer experience is brilliant for keeping people within the checkout page and increasing the likelihood of an additional purchase.

 Below, we’re able to see that if we spend £35.00 more, we qualify for a free gift.
 If this is your first experience with MyProtein, then a free gift sounds like a great idea.

 This encourages people to head back into the category and product pages in order to claim the free gift.

-By taking an intelligence-first approach, you can learn more about your customers but more importantly, learn more about the ways to keep them happy.
+Finally, by taking an intelligence-first approach, you can learn more about your customers and, more importantly, learn more about the ways to keep them happy.